-"Response Objects"
+"Response objects"

-"Configuring email Response Objects"
+"Configuring email response objects"

-"Configuring SNMP Response Objects" on page 25
+"Configuring SNMP response objects" on page 25

-"Configuring user-specified Response Objects" on page 26
+"Configuring user-specified response objects" on page 28

-"Configuring log evidence Response Objects" on page 27
+"Configuring log evidence response objects" on page 29

-"Creating a Quarantine Response Object" on page 28
+"Creating a quarantine response object" on page 30

-Response Objects
+Response objects

-When criteria for a response rule is met, the SiteProtector System triggers a Response Object.
-A Response object can send an email to a responsible party, such as an incident response team or a Site Administrator, trigger an SNMP trap, log the activity, quarantine intruder activity, or run a user specified script on the application server.
+When criteria for a response rule is met, SiteProtector triggers a Response Object.
+A response object can send an email to a responsible party, such as an incident response team or a Site Administrator, trigger an SNMP trap, log the activity, quarantine intruder activity, or run a user-specified script on the application server.

-You can centralize data entry so that you only need to change the response object instead of changing each instance of the data.
-For example, if you have set responses to email JohnS, and his email address changes, you can edit the address in the response object, rather than changing the address every place it appears.
+You can centralize data entry so that you need only change the response object instead of changing each instance of the data.
+For example, if you have set responses to email JohnS, and his email address changes, you can edit the address in the response object, rather than changing the address in every place that it appears.

-Note: You can apply the response objects you create for IBM Security Network IPS in SiteProtector to local responses on the appliance.
+Note: You can apply the response objects you create for IBM Security Network Intrusion Prevention System (IPS) in SiteProtector to local responses on the appliance.